Destiny (No Angels album): Commercial performance

-Released on 13 April 2007, Destiny debuted and peaked at number four in Germany, number 14 in Austria and number 22 in Switzerland in the week ending 27 April 2007.
-It became the band's first regular studio album neither to reach the top position on the German Albums Chart nor to enter the top ten in Austria and Switzerland.
-Billboard ranked the album fourteenth on its European Top 100 Albums chart.
-By June 2007, Destiny had sold about 30,000 copies domestically.
+Released on 13 April 2007, Destiny debuted and peaked at number four on the German Albums Chart, while reaching number 14 in Austria and number 22 in Switzerland in the chart week ending 27 April 2007.
+It marked the band’s first standard studio album not to attain the top position in Germany, as well as their first not to enter the top ten in either Austria or Switzerland.
+On a broader scale, it was placed at number 14 on the European Top 100 Albums chart, compiled by Billboard.
+By June 2007, Destiny had sold approximately 30,000 copies.
 While plans for a Special Winter Edition of the album were eventually scrapped, both a Limited Pur Edition, containing the previously unreleased single "Disappear", and a Reloaded edition of the album, featuring previously unreleased remixes, b-sides, and a second disc with exclusive footage, were released on 14 March 2008.
-Destiny re-entered the German Albums Chart at number 75 in the following week.
+Following these releases, Destin re-entered the German Albums Chart at number 75 in the subsequent week.

+Impact and legacy

 Although the group was aware that any placement other than number one would be interpreted as a commercial flop by the media, they were disappointed when their record company confirmed the impression by giving the band the choice of participating in the German pre-selection for the Eurovision Song Contest 2008 or being dropped.
 When asked about the underperformance of the album, Sandy Mölling admitted in a 2008 interview with Autona magazine that she would have re-worked the promotional strategy for the album following the mediocre success of the Destiny: "I love this album very much [but] the only thing I'd fault is the lack of courage [we had] when it came to selection of the singles.
 The album contains a lot more stronger songs, which would have been more daring [to the audience] probably."
 Lucy Diakovska, also blaming the band's lack of courage for Destinys underperformance, further acknowledged in an interview with Hamburger Abendblatt the following year: "In music, it's dangerous to do the same thing again and again."
 In her 2010 autobiography Alles wird gut, Nadja Benaissa expressed her dislike of the album when she noted that follow-up Welcome to the Dance (2009) was the first No Angels project whose sound she supported wholeheartedly.